Louis Baunard

-Louis Baunard was a rector of the Catholic University of Lille and historian.
+Louis Baunard (24 August 1828 – 9 November 1919) was a French rector of the Catholic University of Lille and historian.

 Biography

-This great educator, was born at Bellegarde-en-Gâtinais (Loiret), France, the 24 of August 1828, and died in the departement of Nord, in Gruson the 9 of November 1919.
+Baunard was born at Bellegarde-en-Gâtinais (Loiret), France, on 24 August 1828, and died in the departement of Nord, in Gruson on 9 November 1919.
 He was one of the clergy of Orléans, until 1877, after which he was attached to the Catholic University of Lille, first as professor, and later as rector.
 No Catholic university profited more by the Law of 1875 that granted freedom of higher education.

+Baunard received the degree of Doctor of Letters, in 1860.